nfgenes/merkletree_generator/README.md

 ## Resources

-These utilities are built with:
+This repo is built using:
 --------------------------

 [merkletreejs](https://github.com/miguelmota/merkletreejs)